Guy Protheroe

-Guy Protheroe is a British conductor, musical director, composer, arranger, lyricist, singer, writer and musicologist/forensic musicologist.
-He has been conductor and musical director of the contemporary music ensemble Spectrum and the English Chamber Choir throughout his career and has also worked extensively in commercial music with many leading artists, in particular Rick Wakeman, Vangelis and Eric Lévi.
-Apart from conducting he is also known as a singer in both classical and commercial music, has founded and directed a number of festivals and similar projects, spent a few years writing and editing for the BBC, and is a forensic musicologist (i.e. expert on legal matters of copyright, plagiarism, sampling etc.) in the UK.
+Guy Protheroe is a British conductor, musical director, composer and musicologist/forensic musicologist.
+He has been conductor and musical director of the contemporary music ensemble Spectrum and the English Chamber Choir throughout his career.
+He collaborated with artists such as Rick Wakeman, Vangelis and Eric Lévi.

-Early Years – Education
+Early life and education

-He was born in Worcester in 1947 and began his musical education as a boy chorister at Canterbury Cathedral.
-Music scholarships followed to St Edward's School, Oxford and Magdalen College, Oxford, where he obtained an M.A.
-(Oxon) in music, and also sang as a Lay Clerk at New College.
-This was followed by postgraduate studies at Oxford in composition, and at the Guildhall School of Music and Drama, London in bassoon and singing (counter-tenor).
-He then embarked on his professional career in 1971.
+Protheroe was born in Worcester in 1947 and began his musical education as a boy chorister at Canterbury Cathedral.
+He received Music scholarships followed to St Edward's School, Oxford and Magdalen College, Oxford, where he obtained a bachelor's degree in music, and also sang as a Lay Clerk at New College.